North-Central American English: Sub-varieties

 A North-Central "dialect island" exists in southcentral Alaska's Matanuska-Susitna Valley, since, in the 1930s, it absorbed large numbers of settlers from Michigan, Minnesota, and Wisconsin.
-"Yooper" English spoken in the Upper Peninsula of Michigan and Iron Range English spoken in Minnesota's Mesabi Iron Range are strong sub-varieties of the North-Central dialect, largely influenced by Fenno-Scandinavian immigration to those areas around the beginning of the twentieth century.
+"Yooper" English spoken in the Upper Peninsula of Michigan and Iron Range English spoken in Minnesota's Mesabi Iron Range are strong sub-varieties of the North-Central dialect, largely influenced by Nordic immigration to those areas around the beginning of the twentieth century.
 Iron Range English is sometimes called "Rayncher" English (an eye spelling of "Ranger").

 Upper Peninsula English

 English of the Upper Peninsula of Michigan, plus some bordering areas of northeast Wisconsin, colloquially known as U.P. or "Yooper" English, or rarely Yoopanese, is a North-Central sub-variety with some additional influences from Finnish-speaking immigrants to the region.
 However, younger speakers may be starting to align closer to nearby Standard Canadian English, according to a 2014 study of Marquette County.